Fullyverified/PathTracer_Java/README.md

-Current formula: sum from the last bounce to the first bounce : objectbrigthness * cosine law / * 0.85
+Current formula: sum from the last bounce to the first bounce : object brigthness * cosine law / * object reflectivity

 Done:
 1. Create ray and sphere objects.